Gabriel M.

 "Essentially, all life depends upon the soil.
 There can be no life without soil and no soil without life.
 They have evolved together."
 (C. Kellogg)

-I am a soil microbial and chemical ecologist fascinated by plant-soil-microbes interactions.
-My goal as a (microbial) researcher is to explore the complex interactions between the aboveground plants and the belowground soil and microbes in tropical ecosystems in the context of climate change.
+I am a soil microbial and chemical ecologist fascinated by plant-soil-microbe interactions.
+My goal as a researcher is to explore the complex interactions between aboveground plants and the belowground soil and microbes in tropical ecosystems, in the context of climate change.